 - Search the 200-plus rotations on our website.

 Note: All applications must be submitted 45 days before the rotation starts.

 For questions, please contact an AMO advisor at [email protected] or call (312) 821-9020, ext.
 2. To apply and book your rotation, please go to www.amopportunities.org.
 Our blog can also provide you with information.

 Length of program

-Minimum 4 weeks; maximum 48 weeks.
-Start in as little as 2 weeks.
+Minimum four weeks; maximum 48 weeks.
+Start in as little as two weeks.

 Program Directors (PDs), Associate PDs, Residency Program Faculty, Teaching Attending Physicians and Residents

 AmeriClerkships Medical Society (AMS) in partnerships with Graduate Medical Education (GME) departments offers a rare opportunity for medical graduate members of AMS to enroll in Postgraduate Subinternships (PGSIs) in over 30 specialties.

 PGSIs are designated as AMS-PGY1CONNECT sites, meaning that AMS members have secured residency interviews and even “matched” into such hospital(s).

 A typical “matched” AMS member who has matched into a PGSI residency program has: